 Inject life into your kitchen flooring with a fun, mosaic vinyl tile.
 The great thing about this option is that it’s far more affordable than real tiles, and it looks just as good!

 Choose textured vinyl panels to create the illusion of beautiful hardwood floors.
-These ones are a great option, because they provide the perfect base for the white brick wall and glossy blue feature tiles.
+These ones are a great option, because they provide the perfect base for the off-white cabinets and glossy blue feature tiles.

-Have some fun with your flooring by going with a checkered style.
+Have some fun with your flooring by going with a chequered style.
 This is a classic kitchen look, and it styles well paired with brass accents and white and black furniture.

 Keep things as close to nature as possible with light, natural-coloured vinyl flooring.
 It’s a great option paired with other neutral colours, like the light grey cabinets.

-That’s the round-up of my 35 favourite kitchen flooring ideas.
+And that’s the round-up of my 30+ favourite kitchen flooring ideas.
 I hope you’ve found something that’s inspired you.
 Comment below and tell me which design is your favourite!